 Bolton Hill, referred to as Mount Royal until the 1970s, is one of Baltimore’s most handsome and best-maintained neighborhoods.
-Bounded on the north by North Avenue, on the south by Dolphin Street, on the east by Mount Royal Avenue, and on the west by Eutaw Place, it is notable for its large collection of fine late 19th century architecture, and was listed in the National Register of Historic Neighborhoods on September 17, 1971.
+Bounded on the north by North Avenue, on the south by Dolphin Street, on the east by Mount Royal Avenue, and on the west by Eutaw Place, it is notable for its large collection of fine late 19th century architecture.

 Bolton Hill retains a strong Victorian era character with its blocks of three and four story traditional row houses in brick, brownstone, marble, and granite, and it also has mid-20th century modern homes.
 Indeed, some of the largest and most ornate mansion houses ever built in Baltimore are within our neighborhood boundaries.

 Whether with flat or bow fronts, windows that are ornamented or plain, steps of white marble or brownstone, and cornices of wood, metal, or masonry, the unique and historic homes of Bolton Hill have been home to some of Baltimore’s most prominent and famous citizens.
 Today, the neighborhood is home to an active, diverse, and cohesive group of residents of all ages.